khulnasoft/integrations-core/ecs_fargate/README.md

 #### Create or modify your IAM policy

-Add the following permissions to your [Datadog IAM policy][8] to collect ECS Fargate metrics.
+Add the following permissions to your [Khulnasoft IAM policy][8] to collect ECS Fargate metrics.
 For more information, see the [ECS policies][9] on the AWS website.

 | AWS Permission                   | Description                                                       |
 | -------------------------------- | ----------------------------------------------------------------- |